Unosquare-CoE-JavaScript/arleth-vargas/Module 1.4/Introduction.md

 ## Reusable styles

 As in the title if we want to apply same style in components (e.g background color) then we can use styles in className or inline styles.

+## The control props pattern

+So we have some form elements but it is recomendable to use components instead.
+Esample, we have a coontrolled input element, we can handle the state acvcording the value we get there or throw an event that can change the state and ask for another value.
+In oruy example we want to use callback in order to have controlled components in the medium  clap example.
+The state value is in **value** and the state updated is in **onClap** in this case we want to have two entities but share the total counf.